Explaining Answers with Entailment Trees: The Dataset

 \dataset{} contains two parts: \numenttrees{} entailment trees, each tree showing {\it how} a question-answer pair (QA) is entailed from a small number of relevant sentences (e.g., Figure~\ref{example}); and a general corpus $C$, containing those and other sentences of domain-specific and general knowledge relevant to the QA domain.
 We use these two parts shortly to define a simpler task (generate the tree given the leaf sentences, without/with distractors) and a harder task (generate the tree from the corpus).
-While \dataset{} is geared towards the science domain, the construction techniques could also be applied to construct entailment trees in other domains.

 \dataset{} uses multiple-choice questions (and the correct answer option) from the ARC dataset of grade-school science questions \cite{clark2018think}, and a corpus of science- and general knowledge derived from WorldTree V2 \cite{xie2020worldtree,Jansen2018WorldTreeAC}.
-WorldTree includes a knowledge-base of science-relevant knowledge, expressed as a collection of tables, but is easily converted to a corpus of sentences for \dataset{} as each table row is (by design) readable as a fluent English sentence.
-WorldTree was created with ARC questions in mind, making it an ideal source for \dataset{}'s corpus.
+WorldTree was created for grade-school level science, making it an ideal source for \dataset{}'s corpus.